Ronaldo (Brazilian footballer): Personal life

-During 1997, Ronaldo met the Brazilian model and actress Susana Werner on the set of Brazilian telenovela Malhação when they acted together in three episodes.
+In 1997, Ronaldo met the Brazilian model and actress Susana Werner on the set of the Brazilian telenovela Malhação when they acted together in three episodes.
 Although they never married, they began a long-term relationship and lived together in Milan until the beginning of 1999.

 In December 1999, Ronaldo married Brazilian footballer Milene Domingues, at the time pregnant with the couple's first son, Ronald, who was born in Milan, on 6 April 2000.
 The marriage lasted four years.
-In 2005, Ronaldo became engaged to Brazilian model and MTV VJ Daniela Cicarelli, who became pregnant but suffered a miscarriage; the relationship lasted only three months after their luxurious wedding at the Château de Chantilly.
+In 2005, Ronaldo became engaged to Brazilian model and MTV VJ Daniella Cicarelli, who became pregnant but suffered a miscarriage; the relationship lasted only three months after their luxurious wedding at the Château de Chantilly.
 The ceremony reportedly cost £700,000 (€896,000).

 Despite his fame – a 2003 poll by Nike listed him the world's most famous sportsperson (and third most famous person overall) – Ronaldo is protective of his privacy, including with teammates, stating in an interview with The Telegraph, "each [player] has his own private life, and no one thinks about anyone else's private life.
 Or talks about it."
 By 2003 he was fluent in Portuguese, Spanish and Italian, and had a good understanding of English.

 In a 2005 interview with Folha de S.Paulo, Ronaldo revealed that, somewhat unexpectedly, he identified racially as white, generating a wider conversation about the complex role of race in Brazil.
 Ronaldo's father, Nelio Nazario, stated, "He knows full well that he's black.
 Actually, at the time, I thought it was some philosophy, something to that effect.
 Because he knows he's black."
 According to a study led by geneticist Sérgio Pena of the Brazilian Institute of Geography and Statistics, most Brazilians often have a misconception about their roots.
 "The maternal ancestry of the Brazilian white was one-third African, one third Amerindian, and one third European.
 An individual who considers himself white may be genomically more African than an individual who considers himself to be brown or black."

 In April 2008, Ronaldo was involved in a scandal involving three travesti prostitutes whom he met in a nightclub in Rio de Janeiro.
 Ronaldo claimed that upon discovering that they were legally male, he offered them $600 to leave.
 One of the three attempted to blackmail Ronaldo, while the other two admitted to lying about having sex with him.
-Ronaldo's engagement to Maria Beatriz Antony was immediately halted, but resumed shortly after.
+Ronaldo's engagement to Maria Beatriz Antony was immediately halted, but resumed shortly after and they married in the same year.
 Maria Beatriz Antony gave birth to their first daughter, named Maria Sophia, in Rio de Janeiro, on 24 December 2008.
 In April 2009, the family moved to a new penthouse in São Paulo.
 On 6 April 2010, Maria Beatriz Antony gave birth to their second daughter.
 The girl, born in São Paulo, was named Maria Alice, and was born exactly 10 years after her older brother Ronald.